 Meridians: Liver, Heart, Stomach

-Key TCM Actions: Cools Liver Heat, Tonifies Stomach.
+Key Actions: Cools Liver Heat, Tonifies Stomach

 Medicinal Uses: Headaches, digestive disorders, diarrhea, constipation, liver tonic, promotes healthy digestive cycle.

 Parts Most Frequently Used: Leaf, Heart, Stem, Flower

 Caution: Considered safe.

 History/Folklore: The globe artichoke (Cynara cardunculus) is not to be confused with the Jerusalem artichoke (Helianthus tuberosus) which are also called sunchokes and are actually sunflower roots, or Chinese artichokes (Stachys affinis also commonly called crosne, chorogi or knotroot).

 Artichokes contain more antioxidants than dark chocolate, blueberries or cranberries.
 They are higher in dietary fiber than beans, peas, or oats, making them an excellent food for improving digestive health and maintaining regular bowel movements.